seraogianluca/RoomBooking/docs/Tutorial.md

 ## 1. Introduction

-In this tutorial we will explain how to manage `one-to-many`, `many-to-one` and `many-to-many` relationships with the Hibernate Framework that implements the specifications of **JPA** (Java Persistance API) for data persistence.
+In this tutorial we will explain how to manage `one-to-many`, `many-to-one` and `many-to-many` relationships with the Hibernate Framework that implements the specifications of **JPA** (Java Persistence API) for data persistence.

 Later, we will explain how to make simple **CRUD** operation on related entities in JPA.